-In a notice published on 1st December 2022, in an effort to simplify and modernise terminology used in hearings, it was announced that certain judges should be addressed as “Judge” in court and tribunal hearings, and no longer as “Sir” or “Madam”.
+In a notice from the Lord Chief Justice and Senior President of Tribunals published on 1st December 2022, in an effort to simplify and modernise terminology used in hearings, it was announced that certain judges should be addressed as “Judge” in court and tribunal hearings, and no longer as “Sir” or “Madam”.
 This applies to First-tier Tribunal Judges, Upper Tribunal Judges, Employment Judges, Employment Appeal Tribunal Judges, Masters, District Judges and District Judges (Magistrates’ Court).

 However, this does not apply to lay magistrates or non-legal members of tribunals who should continue to be addressed as “Sir” or “Madam”.